MicrosoftDocs/minecraft-creator/creator/Reference/Content/RecipeReference/Examples/RecipeDefinitionList.md

 # Recipe Definition List

-Recipes are setup in Json files under the `behavior_packs/'name of pack'/recipes` directory.
+Recipes are setup in JSON files under the `behavior_packs/'name of pack'/recipes` directory.
 Recipe JSON files have different structures dependent on their type.
 There are 4 types of recipes:

 |Type of Recipe |Description |